danielnuriyev/danielnuriyev.github.io/README.md

 - When you look at the sky, see the non-physical light filling the space.
 Etc.

+#### Unity

+Constantly keep in mind that all the world is one interconnected system where every choice you make affects everything, even the farthest stars.
+Once you start behaving like this, you will see more and more how even your tiniest thoughts affect what's happening around you and how phenomena are interrelated.

 ### Core components of mind

 Following are the core components of the mind that are observed during an observation (meditation in which we observe that we observe)